grena/gruik/README.md

 ![Gruik preview](http://lut.im/OYLqTKCB/s6CWP6Pg)

 ## How to install ?
-__For now, Gruik is under hard development, and it's TOTALLY BROKEN, like a broken.. thing.__
+__For now, Gruik is under hard development with regular breaking changes !__

 But if you want to try it :